-The Annual Survey of Mining Companies, 2023, was published on May 14, 2024.
+A must read for mining investors is the Annual Survey of Mining Companies, 2023, published on May 14, 2024.
 It is a report by the Fraser Institute that “…assesses the impact of mineral endowments and policy factors on attitudes toward exploration investment.”

 Top 12 Gold Mining Nations